Planning is essential for consistent outcomes

 FIXATION

-In younger active patients the LIMA PF SHELL with Delta Ceramic a Ceramic on Ceramic is used.
-It has a long taper to lock the ceramic liner and a user-friendly impactor.
+In younger active patients the LIMA PF or LIMA TT SHELL with Delta Ceramic on Ceramic is used or Delta on Vitamin E Polyethylene.
+(Additional screws are used only with dysplastic hips).
+It has a long taper inside the shell to lock the ceramic liner and facilitates engagement.

-In younger active patients the LIMA PF SHELL with Delta Ceramic a Ceramic on Ceramic is used.
-It has a long taper to lock the ceramic liner and a user-friendly impactor.
+In younger active patients the LIMA PF or LIMA TT SHELL with Delta Ceramic on Ceramic is used or Delta on Vitamin E Polyethylene.
+(Additional screws are used only with dysplastic hips).
+It has a long taper inside the shell to lock the ceramic liner and facilitates engagement.

 BEARING COUPLINGS